logicalpath/selenium-js/README.md

 ## Intalling the project

-- clone the project `git clone git@github.com:logicalpath/selenium-ruby.git`
+- clone the project `git clone git@github.com:logicalpath/selenium-js.git`
-- cd to root directory of project (selenium-ruby)
+- cd to root directory of project (selenium-js)
 - run `npm install`

 Environment Variables that can be set at runtime: